-According to legend, the mythical creatures “Centaurs” (half man, half horse) came from nearby Pelion.
+According to legend, the mythical creatures “Centaurs” (half-man, half-horse) came from nearby Pelion.
 Legend tells us that Achilles was taught to fight by a Centaur named Chiron.

 Pelion is a terrific place, well worth a visit and only takes an hour to reach by car from Volos.
 Alternatively, you can board a steam train to get there – which has a fascinating history.
 The train line between Volos and Pelion is the famous route of ‘Moutzouris-Smudgy’.
 The line was opened in 1903.
 The construction of the railway line and its bridges was a ground-breaking project for its time.
 Now it is a tourist attraction.
-The train climbs up through stunning countryside with panoramic views as it passes through traditional villages to Millies Pelion.
+The trail climbs up through stunning countryside with panoramic views as it passes through traditional villages to Millies Pelion.

 Argonauts Avenue is a paved promenade popular for strolling along to the port.
 It runs all along a seafront bustling with little tavernas and seafood restaurants.
 The street leads to a replica of Jason’s ship “Argo”.
-This brilliant shipbuilding feat is a major tourist attraction.
+This brilliant shipbuilding feat is a major Mediterranean tourist attraction.

 Additionally, cycling is a favourite way to travel the city, and there is a network of cycle lanes and bicycles for hire.

-Architects worked to reflect the city’s wealth
+Architects worked to reflect the city’s wealth.

-European industrial companies set up shop here in the 19th-century bringing work and prosperity to the region and subsequently building many factories.
+European industrial companies set up shop here in the 19th-century, bringing work and prosperity to the region and building many factories.
 Architects worked hard to reflect the city’s wealth and grandeur.
 Splendid mansions, municipal halls, museums and churches add to the city’s charm.
 Furthermore, the local markets offer delicious cheeses, spoon sweets and other delicacies from the area.